 The Channels section uses the same approach as the Brand Influence section (index of social media engagement compared to the national average), but focuses on "marketing channels", or the places where you might be able to reach a customer.
 As you can see in the screenshot, that includes websites, news sources, TV Channels, TV shows, podcasts, and more.

-By using this tab, you can better understand exactly who these people are (and know the exact right spot to place your ad).
-For this example, we decided to switch it up and show you segment A06, #TechTitans.
+These are designed to direct media budget allocation, direct ad placements, and by looking at the individual accounts followed you can get a good sense of the types of people who are in a segment.
+For this example, here is the segment A06, #TechTitans.
 There are 2 sections on this page that are calculated slightly differently, so we're going to go into brief details on those.

 Out of Home Exposure¶